KPajak409/Concrete-cracks-segmentation/README.md

 # Next steps
 This project still requires a lot of work to be done in order to make it usable.

+## Accuracy measurement
+Instead off error value from MSE we should measure accuracy in different (better) way.
+This metrics are going to be implemented
+- Intersection-Over-Union (IoU, Jaccard Index)
+- Dice Coefficient (F1 Score)

 ## Clean dataset
-As author of dataset claims, some of the datasets present some isolated cases of incorrect image-mask pairs or low precision cases, which can significantly affect the quality and accuracy of the model.
+As author of dataset claims, some of the datasets represent single cases of incorrect image-mask pairs or low precision cases, which can significantly affect the quality and accuracy of the model.
 These issues have to be eliminated or taken with extra care by manually optimizing them when necessary.

 ## Improve the model architecture
-We will test different common known architectures for our task like ENet or U-net
+We will test different common known architectures for our task like ENet or U-net.

+## Detection
+After finished algorithm for segmentation I'm going to build second model to detect if crack is on image.

-## License
+# License

 <a href="https://en.wikipedia.org/wiki/MIT_License">MIT license</a>